 A backlinking strategy helps you

 - Improve organic ranking

 - Get a high number of visitors through referral traffic

 Being trusted by multiple sites makes the search engines rank you higher for the relevant content.
 However, to get the right backlinks, here are a few types of backlinks to keep in mind:

 - Link juice - refers to all the website links referring to your pages.
 The link itself passes power, trustworthiness and Page Rank.
 Therefore it improves the DA (Domain authority) and the site ranking in search engines.

 - Do-follow links vs. no-follow links.
 To get Link Juice from your referrer links, you need to be linked with a do-follow tag (which is actually the default option).
 As a typical website visitor, there is no difference between do-follow and no-follow links.
 However, for search engines, do-follow means that you link a site that you vouch for, while a no-follow tag, will not contribute anything.
 No-follow is mainly used by website owners when they link to a site that they do not trust 100%, or it is an unreliable site.

 - Linking Root Domains: While the number of backlinks is counted by the times you are referred; the linking root domains refer to the number of backlinks to your site from a single/unique domain.
 Basically, if a website links to you multiple times, you will have one linked root domain and multiple backlinks.

-- Internal vs. External Links: Internal links refer to backlinks from a page to another one of your websites.
+- Internal vs. External Links: Internal links refer to a link from a page to another one of your website.
 It is also known as internal linking; While external links refer to backlinks offered by other websites.

 - Anchor Text: The text phrase or word used for the hyperlink is highly vital to rank well for particular keywords.